Founder · ADDCA ADHD coach training in progress

 Most coaching that gets bought here is a 12-16 week engagement.
 The work runs in three predictable phases.

-We map your executive functioning across five areas, audit your environment, and name the friction explicitly.
-You leave the first sessions with language for what's been happening.
+We map your executive functioning pain points, audit your environment, and name the friction outright.
+You leave the first sessions with language and a roadmap to the future.

-We build small, specific scaffolds at the point of performance — the desk, the calendar, the morning, the inbox.
-Designed for how you actually move, not how you wish you moved.
+We build small, specific scaffolds at the point of contact - the desk, the calendar, your bed, the inbox.
+Designed for how you actually operate, not how you wish you were.

-Most systems collapse the second week.
-We run weekly sessions, debug what didn't work, and tune the design until it survives a real Tuesday at 4pm.
+Most systems collapse by week tw.
+We run weekly sessions, debug what didn't work, and tune the design until it survives under the pressure of a work deadline or extended family visit.

 Free.
 No commitment.
 We talk through what's actually getting in the way and whether coaching is the right next move - or whether one of the free tools above is enough for now.